 Applicants to master’s, doctoral, and certificate programs, as well as those interested in individual coursework as a non-degree student can apply through the link below.
 The Office of Graduate Admission and Financial Aid in the Lynch School deeply values the contributions made by a diverse community of scholars.
 Learn more about Boston College’s notice of nondiscrimination.

-Select a program below to view a program’s specific application requirements.
+Select a program below to learn more and view program-specific application requirements.

 Admission for non-degree students is rolling.
 We do encourage applications to be submitted as soon as possible prior to the first day of the semester.
-As a non-degree applicant you are not required to: upload any documents or pay the $75 application fee.
+As a non-degree applicant you are not required to pay the $75 application fee.
+However applicants will need to submit an official, sealed transcript from their undergraduate institution.